Last updated on May 11th, 2022

 Average Compensation For Head Injuries Suffered In Swimming Pools

-- Head injuries where an almost full recovery is expected, but where there may be non-life changing permanent issues, tend to see a compensation settelement from £14,380 up to £40,410
+- Head injuries where an almost full recovery is expected, but where there may be non-life changing permanent issues, tend to see a compensation settlement from £15,320 up to £43,060.

-- Injuries described as moderately severe may have an impact upon life expectancy, lead to disabilities, a reduction in intellect and change in personality.
-The level of expected recovery will directly impact the compensation awarded which can be anywhere between £205,580 and £264,650.
+- Injuries described as moderately severe may have an impact upon life expectancy, leading to disabilities, a reduction in intellect and change in personality.
+The level of expected recovery will directly impact the compensation awarded which can be anywhere between £219,070 and £282,010.

-- Those injuries describe as very severe will have a significant impact upon life expectancy, involve sensory impairment, a degree of disability, dependence on others for everyday bodily functions and an inability to respond to any form of stimulation.
-Awards between £264,650 and £379,100 will be available for very severe head injuries.
+- Those injuries described as very severe will have a significant impact upon life expectancy, involve sensory impairment, a degree of disability, dependence on others for everyday bodily functions and an inability to respond to any form of stimulation.
+Awards between £282,010 and £403,990 will be available for very severe head injuries.

 Making A Swimming Pool Accident/ Illness Compensation Claim

-Whether you’re swimming pool accident or illness occurred in the UK or overseas, all swimming pool operators (and on occasion package tour operators) have a legal obligation to maintain the well-being of their customers, as well as their employees.
-As with any swimming pool accident claim, the claimant needs to prove negligence on behalf of one or more parties which led to the incident and the injury/ illness.
-In many cases medical records will determine the severity of the injury/ illness as well as the cause.
+Whether your swimming pool accident or illness occurred in the UK or overseas, all swimming pool operators (and on occasion package tour operators) have a legal obligation to maintain the well-being of their customers, as well as their employees.
+As with any swimming pool accident claim, the claimant needs to prove negligence on behalf of one or more parties that led to the incident and the injury/ illness.
+In many cases, medical records will determine the severity of the injury/ illness as well as the cause.
 However, you will require additional supporting evidence when pursuing a swimming pool accident claim.